apache/kylin/website/_docs/install/configuration.md

 - `kylin.engine.spark-conf-mergedict.spark.executor.memory`: whether to request more memory for merging dictionary.The default value is 6G.
 - `kylin.engine.spark-conf-mergedict.spark.memory.fraction`: specifies the percentage of memory reserved for the system.
 The default value is 0.2

-> Tip: For more information, please refer to [Building Cubes with Spark](/docs/tutorial/cube_spark.html).
+> Note: For more information, please refer to [Building Cubes with Spark](/docs/tutorial/cube_spark.html).